Magnetme/nagios-parser-docker-api/README.md

 # nagios-parser-docker-api

 In order to read the status of our nagios servers, we use the following service, which runs within docker.
-It exposes the status of nagios through HTTP in a sensible way
+It exposes the status of nagios through HTTP in a sensible way.

 ## Endpoints